Who We Are and What We Do

 Under the visionary leadership of Founder & President George W. Hambrick, Jr., MD, our achievements include:

-- Committed $50 million to advance dermatological research — the key to earlier diagnosis, less invasive therapies and, in time, prevention and cure.
+- With its affiliates, committed $50 million to advance dermatological research — the key to earlier diagnosis, less invasive therapies and, in time, prevention and cure.

 - Provided free instruction in sun safety and skin health to 12 million children, teachers & parents through award-winning, national public school programs, such as The Wonders of Skin: Looking Good, Being Healthy and ASA's newest initiative for pre-teens and young teens — The Skin You're In.